BIND_OPTS

 not running, the moniker implementation should register the objects responsible

-in the bind context using the IBindCtx::RegisterObjectParam
+in the bind context using the IBindCtx::RegisterObjectParam.
+The objects should be

 The GetTickCount